sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-01-27-singleton.md

 gh-badge: [star,follow]
 comments: true
 ---
-In this article we are going to learn about what is singleton pattern?
-What are the basic principles?
-What are the supported keywords  in java/c#?
-How we can Implement this in code?
+In this article we are going to learn about **singleton pattern**
+- what is singleton pattern?
+- What are the basic principles?
+- What are the supported keywords  in java/c#?
+- How we can Implement this in code?
 Where we can use this?

 And , A simple jdbc Gateway example with Java (eclipse) and a SQLServer example with c#(VS 2010)